 This section documents the goals that do not need to be achieved with this DLL.
 Other DLLs such as the FSharp.PowerPack.dll (an open source component) fill this role.

-Non-design goal: Full OCaml Compatibility

-It is not a design goal that the library supports Ocaml Compat except where that “comes for free” from the F# language/library design.

-Non-design goal: Full Backwards Compatibility with Early F#
+Non-design goal: Backwards Compatibility with Early F# and ML variations

-It is not a design goal that the library achieve backwards-compatibility with “research” versions of F#.
+It is not a design goal that the library achieves backwards-compatibility with “research” versions of F#.

-However, historically F# has been very good about “taking the community forward” through the use of deprecation warnings, both in library and compiler.
-The deployment of library design updates during CTP/M3/Beta1/Beta2/RTM may be hindered by the need to mark constructs as deprecated.

 Non-design goal: FxCop Perfection

 This library is not for use by other .NET languages.
 Thus it includes public constructs that do not meet .NET library design standards.